 We recently visited a long-term project of ours, Bending Oak Permaculture farm in Youngstown, Ohio.
 We have been designing and implementing for this demonstrative site for over seven years, and to see it transform from a plot of barren land into an abundant, regenerative ecosystem has been incredibly rewarding.

-To help share what we are doing and learning with others we set up an 18-Stop, Self-guided Tour, with posters like this at each point.
+To help share what we are creating and learning with others, we set up an 18-Stop Self-guided Tour with posters like this at each point.